-The following GPA levels must be met to remain in good academic standing:
+According to the number of hours a student has attempted with Calhoun, the following GPA levels must be met to remain in good academic standing:

-- 1. 12-21 credit hours attempted at Calhoun, minimum cumulative GPA of 1.50; - 2.
-22-32 credit hours attempted at Calhoun, minimum cumulative GPA of 1.75; - 3.
+- 1. 12-21 credit hours attempted at Calhoun, minimum cumulative GPA of 1.50; - 22-32 credit hours attempted at Calhoun, minimum cumulative GPA of 1.75: - 3.
 33 credit hours or more attempted at Calhoun, minimum cumulative GPA of 2.00.